top of page

 80/20 rules

-This rule is pretty simple and is basically means you keep 80% of the miles you run easy and 20% of them can be hard.
+This rule is pretty simple and basically means you keep 80% of the miles you run easy and 20% of them can be hard.
 This ensures you are building up your aerobic capacity and also not doing too much hard training that will cause you to burn out or over-train.
-Things that make up the 80% are things like easy runs, long runs and cross-training.
-Things that make up the 20% are things such as intervals, sprints, hills, fartleks and tempos.
+Things that make up the 80% are things like easy runs, long runs, and cross-training.
+Things that make up the 20% are things such as intervals, sprints, hills, fartleks, and tempos.

 The recovery is just as important as the training